Augmenting Poetry Composition with Verse by Verse: Offline Verse Generation

 After we have generated our collection of verses, we then run them through various filters to remove those of poor quality (especially as discussed in previous section we have lowered the quality threshold to allow for a wider variety of verses).
 This includes: making sure parenthesis and quotation marks are balanced, filtering out verses of syllable counts not supported in the application, removing verses which contain words that we do not want to serve to the user (e.g., offensive words), and filtering out any verse that matches one of the original verses written by the given poet.

 An additional filter we implemented is filtering by part-of-speech.
-Using the large corpus of English-speaking poems, we go through each line of verse and get a POS ``fingerprint.''
+Using the large corpus of English-speaking poems, we go through each line of verse and get a POS ``fingerprint,'' which is a concatenation of POS tags representing a line of verse.
 Then, for every generated verse, we check to see if that line of verse's POS matches that of one of the fingerprints from the original verses.
 If so, we keep the line of verse, otherwise it is removed from our collection.
-The reasoning behind this is that since we are doing a deep search of many possible verses with our generative model, it will sometimes generate lines of verse of very poor grammar.
-By utilizing the POS used by our real poets, we can then help to improve the quality of the generated verses.\footnote{Alternatively, we had experimented with language model classifiers prior to implementing the POS fingerprint filtering.
-These classifiers though did not work very well, oftentimes removing too many good verses or allowing too many poor quality verses to pass through, especially for our poets with small bodies of work available.}
+The reasoning behind this is that since we are doing a deep search of many possible verses with our generative model, it will sometimes generate lines of verse of very poor grammar.\footnote{While poets may compose lines of verse that purposely break the rules of grammar, we are more focused on filtering out lines of verse that are unreadable due to their poor grammar.} By utilizing the POS used by our real poets, we can then help to improve the quality of the generated verses.\footnote{Alternatively, we had experimented with language model classifiers prior to implementing the POS fingerprint filtering.
+These classifiers did not work very well, oftentimes removing too many good verses or allowing too many poor quality verses to pass through, especially for our poets with small bodies of work available.}

 After the filtering, we are left with a total of 26.9M generated verses for our 22 poets.
 But as our poets all have different styles, along with a different amount of available past works available, some poets will have a resultant larger set of generated verses than others, ranging from 60K for our smallest to 8.3M for our largest.